leolyl611/portfolio/README.md

 Can employment status and social interaction predict Life Satisfaction?
 - We found that that individuals who are employed and socially interact more leads to higher life satisfaction.
 - Age is found to be significant predictor of life satisfaction.
-However age is not significantly correlated to any variable.
-Age might not be a linear variable in which it cannot be measured by Pearson Correlation.

 ![SWL Regression](/assets/img/SWL_Regression.png)